Nexmo/stitch-android-quickstart/README.md

 Nexmo Stitch enables you to build conversation features where communication can take place across multiple platforms.
 The context of the conversations is maintained though each communication event taking place within a conversation, no matter the medium.

-Currently the Conversation API offers IP voice and IP messaging with the following features:
+Currently the Stitch API offers IP voice and IP messaging with the following features:

 - Conversation creation and management
 - Sending and receiving text